a-oka-z/rtti.js/README.md

     as ESM modules.
 This feature has not been published yet to NPM public repository.
   - Added `fold()` and `fold_right()`.
 This hasn't been published,too.
+  - Print the dump of the target value and the source code of the current validator.
+(Wed, 17 Apr 2024 16:03:25 +0900)

  Conclusion